 Pike push up

-The pike push up keeps hips high in an inverted V so the press becomes more vertical—similar in spirit to an overhead pressing angle.
-It is a stepping stone toward handstand work for many athletes.
+The pike push up keeps hips high in an inverted V so the press becomes more vertical, closer in angle to an overhead press.
+For many athletes it is an early step toward handstand work.

 - 1

-Start in a downward-dog style position: hands shoulder-width, hips piked high, heels reaching toward the floor.
+Start in a downward-dog position: hands shoulder-width, hips piked high, heels reaching toward the floor.

 - 2

-Lower your head and shoulders toward the space between your hands—elbows bend back and slightly out, not a strict diamond tuck.
+Lower your head and shoulders toward the space between your hands.
+Elbows bend back and slightly out, not tucked in tight.

 - 3

-Touch or nearly touch the floor with the crown or upper head protectively—use a mat; never slam.
+Touch or nearly touch the floor with the crown of your head.
+Use a mat.
+Never slam.

 - 4

-Press back up to the pike without sinking the hips into a broken plank.
+Press back up to the pike without letting the hips drop into a flat plank.

 - ×